 The Athletic Training Education Program has Technical Standards for Admission.
 The Technical Standards establish the essential qualities that are considered necessary for students to achieve the knowledge, skills, and competencies of an entry-level Athletic Trainer, as well as meet the expectations of the program's accrediting agency.
 Before beginning any clinical experiences in the Pre-Professional Phase, and in order to be successfully admitted to the Professional Phase, students must read these Technical Standards and indicate that they can meet the Technical Standards either with or without accommodations.
 The Technical Standards for Admission may be viewed by visiting the Athletic Training Education Program website or by contacting the Program Director.
-For more information concerning this requirement, please contact the Program Director.

-The Athletic Training Education Program also requires students to have a physical examination which has been documented and signed by a physician (MD or DO), physician assistant, or nurse practitioner.
+The Athletic Training Education Program also requires students to have a physical examination which has been documented and signed by a physician (M.D. or D.O.), physician assistant, or nurse practitioner.
 This document must be presented to and kept on-file at the King's College Student Health Center before the student can begin any clinical experiences in the Pre-Professional Phase and in order to be successfully admitted to the Professional Phase.
 This physical must also include an immunization record which documents that the student has received the immunizations required by the Commonwealth of Pennsylvania, which are the immunizations for Measles, Mumps, and Rubella (commonly known as the MMR vaccination).
 For more information concerning this requirement, please contact the Program Director.